Inland Northwest Musicians

 Saturday, July 4, 2026

-In Pendleton, OR at 4:00pm in the Pendleton Convention Center in collaboration with 4th of July events.
+In the Pendleton Convention Center, Pendleton, OR at 4:00pm in collaboration with 4th of July events.
 This performance is sponsored by the Umatilla County Commissioners

 About Inland Northwest Musicians